 |Recommended square footage:||500-2,000 sq ft|

 |Dimensions (WxDxH in inches):||26.25 x 24.25 x 30.5 inches|

 Historically, Osburn is one of the most recognizable pellet stove brands.
 They are a US-based company that makes everything from pellet to wood stoves and furnaces.
 The best Osburn pellet stove is the Osburn 2500 freestanding pellet stove.

 The 2500 model has a big 60 lbs hopper that deliver pellets to the burn pot via a cleverly devised auger.
 The pellets give away 78.4% of their total energy.
 The 83% energy-efficiency can be achieved by optimizing the pellet-burning process by proper ventilating, oxygen delivery, and optimal pellet feed system via the auger (its speed is indirectly controlled with the thermostat).

-In order for the Osburn 2500 model to be as energy-efficient as possible, you have several different heating settings.
-You can adjust the settings in order to get comfy and homely.
+For the Osburn 2500 model to be as energy-efficient as possible, you have several different heating settings.
+You can adjust the settings to get comfy and homely.

 What is more, you can a 120 CFM blower that can actively deliver the heated air from the pellet stove into the room and distribute it evenly.
 That means your whole house will be warmer, not just the living room where the Osburn 2500 is installed.

 The Osburn 2500 comes with a pedestal.
 Just lifting it off the ground makes the stove one of the best pellet stoves currently on the market.
 Add the easy handling of the stove, and you can see why the Osburn 2500, being in the business for decades, has such excellent renown.

 #4 US Stove Company US GW1949 Wiseway (Best Free Standing Small Pellet Stove)